Natzalia/Natzalia/README.md

 ## Here are some ideas to get you started:

-- 🍉 I’m currently working on a Google form bot.
+- 🍉 I’m currently working on a upgrading Ophelia Houses bot.
 - 🍒 Ask me about anything on Discord `Natalia₊︵☆#0001`
 - 🍭 Pronouns: `she/them`
-- 🍕 Fun fact: *I did not study programming, I just do it as a hobbie*
+- 🍕 Fun fact: *I am self-taught*

 ## Services
 - if you want to hire me, you may dm me on Discord